matrix-org/matrix-spec/content/client-server-api/_index.md

 For each endpoint, a server offers one or more 'flows' that the client can use to authenticate itself.
 Each flow comprises a series of stages, as described above.
-The client is free to choose which flow it follows, however the flow's stages must be completed in order.
-Failing to follow the flows in order must result in an HTTP 401 response, as defined below.
+The client is free to choose which flow it follows, however the flow's stages MUST be completed in order.
+Failing to follow the flows in order MUST result in an HTTP 401 response, as defined below.
 When all stages in a flow are complete, authentication is complete and the API call succeeds.